-Sausage and Herb Stuffing is a flavorful dish for the holidays.
-Buttery and soft on the inside and crisp on the outside with sausage, rosemary, and sage.
+Sausage and Herb Stuffing is a flavorful holiday dish, buttery and soft inside and crisp on the outside with sausage, rosemary, and sage.

 SAUSAGE AND HERB STUFFING